 What is it?

-You know, if you look at the lawlessness that we've now laid out in detail throughout this whole show, we'll have full a full accounting of this tonight on TV.
+You know, if you look at the lawlessness that we've now laid out in detail throughout this whole show, we'll have a full accounting of this tonight on TV.

 You know, they care about coronavirus, but only if it's a rally and not a protest.

-You know, it's Such hypocrisy.
+You know, it's such hypocrisy.

-Quid pro quo Joe, we'll ignore that.
+Quid pro quo, Joe, we'll ignore that.

-Zero Experience Hunter, we'll ignore that.
+Zero experience, Hunter, we'll ignore that.

-Hillary's dirty Russian misinformation dossier.
+Hillary's dirty Russian misinformation dossier, we'll ignore that too.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 134 days till you are the ultimate jury.